 All donations are tax

 Christmas Carols Association

 |Students seeking community service hours|

 How long should we carol?
 How many houses should we visit? - The simplest answer?
-As long and as many as you want! :-) It depends on the age
+As long and as many as you want! :-) It depends on the

-too cold.
+tired or too cold.
 We want them to love it so much they want to carol again next year!